 Isvara pranidhana: surrender to higher power

-Asanas, the postures practiced in yoga, comprise the third limb.
+Asanas: the postures practiced in yoga, comprise the third limb.
 “Asana” is defined as any of the yogic postures or movements, but literally translates to “seat.”
 It’s said that originally the only posture in yoga was a comfortable seat taken for long periods of mediation.
 These postures prepare the mind and body to sit in meditation.

 Generally translated as breath control, this fourth stage consists of techniques designed to gain mastery over the mind, and the emotions.
 As implied by the literal translation of pranayama, “life force extension,” yogis believe that it not only rejuvenates the body but actually extends life itself.

-Pratyahara, the fifth limb, means withdrawal or sensory transcendence.
+Pratyahara: the fifth limb, means withdrawal or sensory transcendence.
 It is during this stage that we make the conscious effort to draw our awareness away from the external world and into our inner.
 The practice of pratyahara provides us with an opportunity to step back and ‘take a look’ at ourselves and perhaps realise detrimental habits, thoughts and patterns that are interfering with our inner growth.

-Dharana can translate as concentration, or steadiness.
+Dharana: translates as concentration, or steadiness.
 This practice allows us to slow down the thinking process and to focus on a single point (like a mantra), creating mindfulness, and moving us to a state of meditation.

-Meditation is the seventh stage of Ashtanga Yoga.
+Meditation: the seventh stage of Ashtanga Yoga.
 Dhyana is described as continuous flow of perception.
 There is a continuous current in the mind of one object like the flow of water in a river.
 It is much different to Dharana.
 It involves a lack of focus, a lack of effort, a lack of concentration.
 In dhyana the object of meditation is non-discrete.

 Dharana is likened to focusing on individual drops of rain, Dhyana is being absorbed into the continuous flow of the water falling.